MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-cloud-storage-copy-activity.md

 The following setup is required on your Google Cloud Storage account:

 1. Enable interoperability for your Google Cloud Storage account.
-2. Set the default project that contains the data you want to copy from the target GCS bucket.
+2. Set the default project that contains the data you want to copy from the target Google Cloud Storage bucket.
 3. Create a service account and define the right levels of permissions by using Cloud IAM on GCP.
 4. Generate the access keys for this service account.